braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/sms/faqs.md

 - Consider the type of encoding your message uses - if your message uses GSM-7 encoding, you can usually estimate that you can send a message with 128 characters per message segment.
 If your message uses [UCS-2](https://en.wikipedia.org/wiki/Universal_Coded_Character_Set) encoding, you can usually estimate that you can send a message with 67 characters per message segment.
 - Test test test!
 Always test your SMS messages before launch, especially when using Liquid and Connected Content.

-### How do you create logic for selective opt-ins to SMS so users are in the right subscription group?
+### How do you create logic for selective opt-ins to sms so users are in the right subscription group?

 Custom keywords would be written as custom events, so you would want to create segments based on the keywords customers can text in.
 For example, if a user opts in to SMS for VIP messages, but not Alerts, you can create a VIP segment and an Alerts segment, then assign the user to the appropriate segment.